 - VSAT business networks: although fibre optic is currently penetrating urban areas, many rural and suburban areas are being left behind as they do not offer a sufficient return on investment for terrestrial operators.
 In many areas, in particular in emerging countries, satellite technology is therefore the optimal solution.
 Three sectors account for the majority of demand for this segment: the oil and gas industry, for connecting onshore and offshore drilling platforms; and the banking and retail sectors, for securely circulating financial and logistical data between different outlets.
-More than two million VSAT terminals for business networks are in operation globally and this is expected to continue to grow as illustrated by the chart below. - Interconnecting mobile networks: The market for interconnecting mobile networks is defined as the transmission of information (primarily voice at present and data in the future) between base stations (that connect directly to mobile terminals, such as mobile telephones) and their various network aggregation points.
+More than two million VSAT terminals for business networks are in operation globally, and this is expected to continue to grow as illustrated by the chart below. - ▶ Interconnecting mobile networks: The market for interconnecting mobile networks is defined as the transmission of information (primarily voice at present and data in the future) between base stations (that connect directly to mobile terminals, such as mobile telephones) and their various network aggregation points.
 Satellite is one technology amongst others (such as fibre optic and microwave) for transmitting information between these points.
 It is concentrated in emerging countries, in particular Latin America, Africa and Southern Asia.
-For satellite operators, this segment should benefit from the development and the extension of data-greedy 3G/4G/5G mobile networks, therefore generating additional demand for satellite capacity that will enable to complement the coverage of terrestrial networks.
-In particular, low earth orbit satellites are well positioned to capture this opportunity due to their low latency. - The "trunking" market is defined as the transmission of information (voice or data, also known as "IP trunking") between one national backbone network and another.
+For satellite operators, this segment should benefit from the development and the extension of data-greedy 3G/4G/5G mobile networks, therefore generating additional demand for satellite capacity that will make it possible to complement the coverage of terrestrial networks.
+In particular, low earth orbit satellites are well positioned to capture this opportunity due to their low latency. - ▶ The "trunking" market is defined as the transmission of information (voice or data, also known as "IP trunking") between one national backbone network and another.
 This market is in decline in large part due to competition from terrestrial infrastructures, fibre or submarine cables.
 Nevertheless, satellite technology still plays an important role in areas that are not connected to the terrestrial network or that have a poor connection to the network.
-There is also a specific market segment that helps to secure the network in countries where fibre optic is unreliable. - Finally, the development of the Internet of Things (IoT) in various applications (transport, logistics, agriculture, intelligent environments, etc.) represents a new market for satellite operators as a complement to other infrastructures, whether to connect objects directly or because the networks of IoT actors themselves need to be interconnected.
-It represents a significant long-term growth opportunity.
+There is also a specific market segment that helps to secure the network in countries where fibre optic is unreliable.